East Asian model: Causes of GDP growth

-Behind this success is export-oriented economies which brought high foreign direct investment and greater technological developments which caused significant growth of GDP.
-Big companies like LG, Hyundai, Samsung etc. were successful due to huge government support and its intervention into the banking sector in order to direct banks to give credit to big companies.
-The governments in those countries were crucial in controlling trade unions, provisions, justice and also in providing necessary public infrastructure (roads, electricity, good education etc.).
-All this just made these countries more attractive for foreign investors.
-Along investors, Asian countries got foreign aid from the West (especially from the United States in order to discourage communism as a Cold War Containment policy) and get better access to the Western markets.
+Behind this success are export-oriented economies, which brought high foreign direct investment and greater technological developments, consequently leading to significant growth of GDP.
+Corporations like LG, Hyundai, Samsung were successful due to government backing and intervention into the banking sector, so banks gave credit to big companies.
+The governments in those countries helped control trade unions, provisions, justice and provided the necessary public infrastructure (roads, electricity, education, etc.).
+All this just attracted foreign investors to these countries.
+Additionally, Asian countries received foreign aid from the West (especially from the United States as a Cold War Containment policy, in order to discourage communism) and get better access to the Western markets.

+In his assessment of the East Asian Miracle, economist Ajit Singh points out that throughout the 1950s, 60s, and 70s, Japan did not adhere to free-market principles.
+Instead, Japan pursued policies that involved heavy government intervention in the economy, maintaining highly protectionist policies, discouraging foreign direct investment, and remaining largely unintegrated with the global economy despite its significant export orientation.
+This developmental path was also largely mirrored in Taiwan and South Korea.

 Examples

 "Eight countries in East Asia–Japan, South Korea, Taiwan, Hong Kong, Singapore, Thailand, Malaysia, and Indonesia–have become known as the East Asian miracle."
 Beside successes of the East Asian economy mentioned above in the success of the model, there are two other examples why they are called 'Asian miracles'.